MJoergen/HyperRAM/PORTING.md

 set_property IOB TRUE [get_cells i_core/i_hyperram/hyperram_ctrl_inst/hb_rstn_o_reg ]
 ```

-On the Rx side (from HyperRAM to FPGA) we need several extra constraints.
-First, we want
+On the receive side (from HyperRAM to FPGA) we need several extra constraints.
+First, we
-to avoid having an extra BUFG on the `RWDS_DELAY`.
-This will happen automatically, because
+want to avoid having an extra BUFG on the `RWDS_DELAY`.
+This will happen automatically,
-Vivado recognizes this signal is used as a clock.
-However, with the IDELAY block we are
+because Vivado recognizes this signal is used as a clock.
+However, with the IDELAY block
-manually controlling the delay of this signal, and any extra inserted BUFG will increase
+we are manually controlling the delay of this signal, and any extra inserted BUFG will
-the delay many times.
+increase the delay many times.

 ```
 set_property CLOCK_BUFFER_TYPE NONE [get_nets -of [get_pins i_core/i_hyperram/hyperram_rx_inst/delay_rwds_inst/DATAOUT]]